BaguaSys/tutorials/src/algorithms/bytegrad.md

 which compresses the gradient floats to 8bit bytes before communication.
 This saves 3/4 of the original cost.
 It implements high accuracy min-max quantization operator with optimized CUDA kernels, and hierarchical communication.
-This makes it much faster than other compression implementations in existing frameworks (such as [PyTorch PowerSGD](https://pytorch.org/docs/stable/ddp_comm_hooks.html#powersgd-communication-hook)) and in the same number of epochs ByteGrad converges similar to full precision algorithms on most tasks.
+This makes it much faster (about 50% faster in our benchmark) than other compression implementations in existing frameworks (such as [PyTorch PowerSGD](https://pytorch.org/docs/stable/ddp_comm_hooks.html#powersgd-communication-hook)) and in the same number of epochs ByteGrad converges similar to full precision algorithms on most tasks.